rlbaker/fn/README.md

 fmt.Println(result) // 120
 ```

+### `Map`

-### `Map`: Creates a new array populated with the results of calling a provided function on every element in the input array.
+Creates a new array populated with the results of calling a provided function on every element in the input array.

 ```go
 input := []int{1, 2, 3, 4, 5}